ShettyHarshit/restful-friends/README.md

 ## TESTS

-### We can write unit tests for our APIs using Mocha to check GET /users always responds with an array of user objects
+### We can write unit tests for our APIs using Mocha + Chai to check if GET /users always responds with an array of user objects

 ```
 describe('/GET users', () => {